weaveworks/weave/site/how-it-works.md

 This carries a topology payload.
 This is sent:

   * upon receipt of a FetchAll message, as above,
-  * when a connection is added - the update will contain the two peers that have just connected
+  * when a connection is established - the update contains the two peers that have just connected
-  * when a connection is deleted - the update will contain just the peer that lost the connection
+  * when a connection is deleted - the update contains just the peer that lost the connection

-The
-receiver merges it with its own topology model.
+The receiver merges it with its own topology model.
 If the payload is a subset of the receiver's topology, no further action is taken.
 Otherwise, the receiver sends out to all its connections an "improved" update: